Meanwhile, down on the ocean beach at SST premises…

 (8) Husker Du – Somewhere (from “Zen Arcade” dbl LP 1984) B+

 Somewhere over the rainbow?
 No such place on the horizon.
 Zen Arcade Tour de Force is still exciting conceptual double album done as a tribute to the Who (who are real rock archetypes for fucked-up childhood / upbringing).
-“Zen Arcade” was recorded very quickly in October ’83 as well, desperately trying to reach see-through zen state of mind with high intake of amphetamines.
+Hüsker Dü recorded “Zen Arcade” very quickly in October ’83 as well, desperately trying to reach see-through zen state of mind with high intake of amphetamines.
 I totally flipped out during crossover punk-rock / speed-metal side-B while revisiting whole album for the purpose of this blog post.
-Mind bending stuff!
+Mind bending!

 (9) Würm – 98 DA (from “Feast” LP 1985) C

 Würm tapes were recorded sometime during 1983 with Ethan James and then they were bunkered.
 Sound of “Feast” gives off great live feel from roomy acoustics of old Radio Tokyo studio.
 The evil content might be a required taste.
 The second coming of Würm could be regarded as warming up for SWA since they broke up right after completion of this mongrel album.
-Just like SWA (Merrill Ward) they had theatrical singer looming above band’s uncertain future like bad omen.
-Simon Smallwood’s approach had more in common with lysergic madness though.
-“Feast” offers grotesque psychedelic hard-rock worth hearing in its entirety at least few times.
+Würm was fronted by theatrical singer (Simon Smallwood) looming above band’s uncertain future like bad omen.
+The pattern continued later in SWA (Merrill Ward).
+Simon’s approach had more in common with lysergic madness though.
+“Feast” LP (1985) offers grotesque psychedelic hard-rock worth hearing in its entirety at least few times.
 Perhaps Dukowski had to vent his pent-up anger somehow.

 (10) Black Flag – Nothing Left Inside (from “My War” LP 1984) B+